Contact Sales

 Domiciliary care sourced by the PSR.

-In line with the PSR, our Access Adam Care Commissioning software enables you to be fully compliant with all elements of the Provider Selection Regime.
+In line with the PSR, our Adam All Age Continuing Care software enables you to be fully compliant with all elements of the Provider Selection Regime.
 It allows NHS and local authority bodies to have oversight of their entire provider market at the click of a button; to provision care and services in a predetermined timeframe through the multiple award options.
 Our software allows you to manage provider contracts and all legal and compliance documents, to ensure the services you are provisioning meet the new criteria.

 This brings us neatly to the end of our PSR guidance.
 It’s a complex subject matter but our hope is that we’ve effectively broken it down into layman’s terms so that you can understand the core goal of such legislation: to introduce greater transparency and flexibility to the health care provider selection process.